-5. Lossless JBIG Black-and-White Fax Mode
+5. Profile J: Lossless JBIG Black-and-White Fax profile

-This section defines the lossless JBIG black-and-white mode or Profile J of TIFF for facsimile.
-Implementations of this profile are required to also implement Profile S.
+This section defines the lossless JBIG black-and-white profile of TIFF for facsimile, designated Profile J. Implementations of this profile are required to implement Profile S as well.

-The previous section described the extended interchange set of TIFF fields for black-and-white fax, which provided support for the MH, MR and MMR compression of black-and-white images.
-This section adds a mode with JBIG compression capability.
+The previous section described the extended interchange set of TIFF fields for black-and-white fax, which provided support for the MH, MR, and MMR compression of black-and-white images.
+This section adds a profile with JBIG compression capability.

-This section describes a black-and-white mode that uses JBIG compression.
+This section describes a black-and-white profile that uses JBIG compression.
 The ITU-T has approved the single-progression sequential mode of JBIG [T.82] for Group 3 facsimile.
 JBIG coding offers improved compression for halftoned originals.
 JBIG compression is used in accordance with the application rules given in ITU-T Rec.
 T.85 [T.85].

-This mode is essentially the extended black-and-white mode with JBIG compression used instead of MH, MR or MMR.
+This profile is essentially the extended black-and-white profile with JBIG compression used instead of MH, MR, or MMR.

 This section lists the required fields and the values they must have to be ITU-compatible.
-Besides the fields listed in Section 2.2.1, the extended black-and-white fax mode requires the following fields.
+Besides the fields listed in Section 2.2.1, the extended black-and-white fax profile requires the following fields.

-The TIFF fields that SHALL be used in this mode are the same as those described in Section 4.2.1 for the extended black-and-white mode, with two exceptions: the following text replaces the text in Section 4.2.1 for the Compression and FillOrder fields.
+The TIFF fields that SHALL be used in this profile are the same as those described in Section 4.2.1 for the extended black-and-white profile, with two exceptions: the following text replaces the text in Section 4.2.1 for the Compression and FillOrder fields.

-Compression(259) = 9.
-SHORT RequiredByTIFFBaseline 9 = ITU-T Rec.
-T.82 coding, applying ITU-T Rec.
-T.85 (JBIG).
+Compression(259) = 9.SHORT RequiredByTIFFBaseline 9 = JBIG coding.
 This is a TIFF extension value.
 Default = 1 (and is not applicable; field must be specified).

-FillOrder(266) = 2.

-RequiredByTIFFBaseline 2 = Pixels are arranged within a byte such that pixels with lower column values are stored in the lower-order bits of the bytes, i.e., least significant bit first (LSB).
+Profile J uses ITU-T T.85 profile of T.82; see T820ptions field.
+FillOrder(266) = 1, 2.SHORT RequiredByTIFFBaseline 1 = Pixels are arranged within a byte such that pixels with lower values are stored in the higher-order bits of the byte, i.e., most significant bit first (MSB).
+2 = Pixels are arranged within a byte such that pixels with lower column values are stored in the lower-order bits of the bytes, i.e., least significant bit first (LSB).
+Profile J readers must be able to read data in both bit orders.

-NOTE: The JBIG coding of black-and-white image data in Profile J follows ITU-T Rec.
-T.85 [T.85], which specifies LSB first ordering within a byte.
-Note that Baseline TIFF readers are only required to support MSB first ordering or FillOrder = 1.

-5.2.2.
-Extension fields